PanagiotisIatrou/pico-ds18b20/README.md

 - Detect alarm when temperature goes out of bounds
 - Set the low and high bounds of the temperature alarm range
   - The range is [-128, 127] as integers
-- Revive a device after a disconnect
+- Check if a device is operational

 ## Resources